Despite their name, Chinese dwarf hamsters, or Chinese hamsters, are not members of the dwarf hamster genus or Phodopus family.

 When deciding to own a Chinese hamster, every owner should know that they require a serious amount of effort and well-attended responsibilities despite their small packages.
-As a responsible owner, these factors should always be on top of your priority, as they can be sensitive when it comes to their health and you can be at risk facing jail time and fines just for owning them.
+As a responsible owner, these factors should always be on top of your priority, as they can be sensitive when it comes to their health and you can be at risk of facing jail time and fines just for owning them.

 To sum up everything you need to know about Chinese hamsters, here are the things you need to remember:

 Chinese hamsters are delicate and should be handled carefully and securely.
-Do not squeeze too hard as they have a tendency to bite; but don’t loosen your grip as they can escape and run fast
+Do not squeeze too hard as they have a tendency to bite, but don’t loosen your grip as they can escape and run fast

 - Maintenance and Health

-Chinese hamsters’ diet needs to be supervised at all times to avoid development of certain diseases such as diabetes, wet tail, and overgrown teeth.
+Chinese hamsters’ diet needs to be supervised at all times to avoid the development of certain diseases such as diabetes, wet tail, and overgrown teeth.

 - Behavior and Temperament